CEN3031-Group1/ResortV1/README.md

 The programming language used is **Java**.
 The project is subdivided in multiple versions.
 Each version will display its changes, major updates will condense all the changes in a single block of text in order to be easier to read.
 There is also a section that displays possible future features that can be added to the program, under the section **TODO**.

+All the documentation related to this project can be accessed [here](https://drive.google.com/drive/folders/1LB9RRYxb2T3-Lj7WudqFcAIZ3NMW687I).

 ## Project Description
 Our goal is to implement a software for hotel’s guests and staff.
 If a guest wants to have extra towels or shampoos, they  can go to the housekeeping page and request it.
 They will be able to request room service, as well as placing maintenance requests if they encounter issues in their room.
 There would be concierge services, where guest can find the best activities to enjoy in the city, such as restaurants, local venues, etc.